All Products

 Limitations

-BlazingDNS is only available in ACK Serverless clusters and only accelerates DNS resolution for pods running on ECIs.
-The following additional limitations apply:
+BlazingDNS is available only in ACK Serverless clusters and accelerates DNS resolution only for ECI pods.
+Additional limitations:

 • Supports DNS queries for A, AAAA, and CNAME records only.